baggepinnen/MonteCarloMeasurements.jl/README.md

 The constructors can be called with multivariate distributions, returning `v::Vector{Particle}` where particles are sampled from the desired multivariate distribution.
 Once `v` is propagated through a function `v2 = f(v)`, the results can be analyzed by asking for `mean(v2)` and `cov(v2)`, or by fitting a multivariate distribution, e.g., `MvNormal(v2)`.

 A `v::Vector{Particle}` can be converted into a `Matrix` by calling `Matrix(v)` and this will have a size of `N × dim`.

+Broadcasting the ±/∓ operators works as you would expect, `zeros(3) .± 1` gives you a three-vector of independent particles, so does `zeros(3) .+ Particles(N)`.

+Independent multivariate systematic samples can be created using the function `outer_product` or the non-exported operator ⊗.

 ## Plotting
 An instance of `p::Particle` can be plotted using `plot(p)`, that creates a histogram by default.
 If `StatsPlots.jl` is available, once can call `density(p)` to get a slightly different visualization.
 Vectors of particles can be plotted using one of